shlomiv/papiea/README.md

 1. `sudo make clean-all`
 3. `make` - should now pass

-We are looking into moving away from `npm`, as these troubles are happening randomly and without an appearnt cause.
+We are looking into moving away from `npm`, possibly to `yarn`, as these troubles are happening randomly and without an appearnt cause.

 ## License and copyright